Último Guerrero

-José Gutiérrez Hernández (born March 1, 1972), better known by his ring name Último Guerrero (Spanish for Last Warrior), is a Mexican luchador (or professional wrestler), who works for Consejo Mundial de Lucha Libre (CMLL).
-He is a former holder of the CMLL World Heavyweight Championship, NWA World Historic Middleweight Championship, the CMLL World Tag Team Championship (where he and Dragón Rojo Jr. are the longest reigning tag team champions) and CMLL World Trios Championship on multiple occasions.
-Guerrero is a charter member of the stable of wrestlers known as Los Guerreros de Infierno / Los Guerreros de la Atlantida and has also made appearances for Total Nonstop Action Wrestling (TNA) in the United States.
-In TNA where he was part of Team Mexico, which won the 2008 World X Cup.
-Guerrero is the only wrestler to win the Torneo Gran Alternativa tournament three times and the CMLL Universal Championship tournament twice.
+José Gutiérrez Hernández (born March 1, 1972), better known by his ring name Último Guerrero (Spanish for Last Warrior), is a Mexican professional wrestler signed to Consejo Mundial de Lucha Libre (CMLL).
+He also makes appearances for partner promotion New Japan Pro-Wrestling (NJPW).
+He is a charter member of the stable of wrestlers known as Los Guerreros de Infierno / Los Guerreros de la Atlantida.
 He is also part of the CMLL booking committee.

+Guerrero is a former holder of the CMLL World Heavyweight Championship, NWA World Historic Middleweight Championship, the CMLL World Tag Team Championship (where he and Dragón Rojo Jr. are the longest reigning tag team champions) and CMLL World Trios Championship on multiple occasions.
+He is the only wrestler to win the Torneo Gran Alternativa tournament three times and the CMLL Universal Championship tournament twice.
+He has also made appearances for Total Nonstop Action Wrestling (TNA) in the United States, where he was part of Team Mexico, which won the 2008 World X Cup.
+He also wrestled for Ring of Honor (ROH), All Elite Wrestling (AEW) and Major League Wrestling (MLW), where he won the MLW National Openweight Championship.

-Hernández is not related to the lucha libre legend Gory Guerrero or any of his children; "Guerrero" in this case is the Spanish word for warrior and not the surname of the character.
-On September 19, 2014, Último Guerrero lost a Lucha de Apuestas match to Atlantis, after which he was forced to unmask and reveal his birth name.
+Hernández is not related to the professional wrestling legend Gory Guerrero or any of his children; "Guerrero" in this case is the Spanish word for warrior and not the surname of the character.
+On September 19, 2014, Último Guerrero lost a Lucha de Apuestas ("bet match") to Atlantis, after which he was forced to unmask and reveal his birth name.